SAP-samples/cap-local-development-workshop/exercises/03/README.md

 #### Use generated data

-👉 So, after stopping the server, create a `data/` directory in `srv/external/`, and then use the "data" facet with `cds add` to generate a few records of mock data for the `Suppliers` entity:
+👉 So, after stopping the mocking server process, create a `data/` directory in `srv/external/`, use the "data" facet with `cds add` to generate a few records of mock data for the `Suppliers` entity, and then restart the mocking:

 ```bash
 mkdir srv/external/data/ \